For the Malay Language, click here.

-This is the first time I pay using Thai money.
+It’s the first time I pay using Thai money.
 And while paying with the Baht currency, I had to show a hand signal to the public bus driver behind us so he could wait for a while as I paid THB40 to the ‘tuktuk’ driver.
 Meanwhile, the bus driver asked Tatie and Aqif to board the bus first.

 When we entered Hat Yai city, the bus conductor asked where we wanted to stop.
-It’s interesting to be a tourist, they will really help.
-I do not know how to pronounce the word in Thai because I have not bought a SIM card yet and can’t use Google Translate app.
+It’s interesting to be a tourist, and they will help.
+I do not know how to pronounce the word in Thai because I have not bought a SIM card yet and use the Google Translate app.
 The female conductor can’t speak English.
 So our conversation is like chicken and duck because both languages are different.
-I asked the bus conductor to stop at Hat Yai Railway Station because I used a sign language using a hand and show her a moving train with a ‘tuttt tuttt’ sound … too funny.
+I asked the bus conductor to stop at Hat Yai Railway Station because I used sign language using a hand and show her a moving train with a ‘tuttt tuttt’ sound … too funny.
 Luckily the bus conductor understands and informs the driver.

 Stall worker.
 The place here is not under a stall category but similar to a food court.
 Only her stall is open at this hour.

-On the outside, there is a celur-celur stall (also called as Yong Tau Foo in Malaysia).
+There is a celur-celur stall (also called as Yong Tau Foo in Malaysia).

 We checked in at around 5.30 pm.
-After putting stuff, I went downstairs to buy a SIM card.
-I feel unsure to buy the DTAC SIM card because in the official website already stated that there is a cheaper topup, especially for data usage.
-However, the shopkeeper suggested me to buy the Tourist SIM Card type.
+After putting stuff in, I went downstairs to buy a SIM card.
+I feel unsure about purchasing the DTAC SIM card because the official website already stated a cheaper top-up, especially for data usage.
+However, the shopkeeper suggested buying the ‘Tourist SIM Card’ type.
 I started to confuse, walk away and plan to buy it later.
 After all, the hotel has free WiFi.
 I headed back to the hotel room and fell asleep.
 At night, we plan to take a walk around Lee Garden Plaza.
 Ops … the picture above is only allowed in this angle.
-The left corner is a restricted area, hehehe.
-Actually, it’s not a deluxe bed.
-Similar like what usually done by a parent, by combining two single beds into one.
+The left corner is a restricted area, hehe.
+It’s not a deluxe bed.
+Similar to what is usually done by a parent, by combining two single beds into one.

-About SIM card: We have purchased two Happy Tourist DTAC SIM cards for each person at THB49.
-Then I topup THB200 for my SIM card for the purpose of purchasing a 1GB bandwidth quota for 7 days worth THB199.
+About SIM card: We have purchased two ‘Happy Tourist DTAC’ SIM cards for each person at THB49.
+Then I top-up THB200 for my SIM card to buy a 1GB bandwidth quota for 7 days worth THB199.
 For Tatie, we make a hotspot sharing on my phone and save us money for the internet on Tatie’s phone.
 While writing for this post, I check once again the DTAC website.
 Now no more 1GB for 7 days.
 There is only 2.5GB for 10 days worth THB229 (as of November 17, 2018, data quota increases to 3Gb for 8 days worth THB299).
 Ok, there’s plenty of quota for data even though it’s a bit expensive.
-The shopkeeper calculates all our purchase for THB496.
+The shopkeeper calculates all our purchases for THB496.
 I ask, why so expensive?
-He said that he accidentally summed up all by including topup data for Tatie’s SIM card.
+He said that he accidentally summed up all by including top-up data for Tatie’s SIM card.
 It should be THB297 only.
-Okay, our fate is good because he has tolerated.
-Completed mission.
+Okay, our fate is good because he has tolerated it.
+Mission accomplished.

 After purchasing the SIM card, we head to Hat Yai Railway Station to buy a train ticket to Prachuap Khiri Khan for the next day.
 When arriving in front of the station, the interior was dark.
-Tatie said, maybe the station is closed and only open during the day.
+Tatie said maybe the station is closed and only open during the day.
 There is also a nearby shop selling bus tickets.
 The shopkeeper tried to persuade me to buy a ticket.
-Price between THB800-1000, expensive, and more expensive than a train ticket for lower sleeper berth (THB835).
+Price between THB800-1000 is expensive than a train ticket for a lower sleeper berth (THB835).
 Then, I asked him whether the ticket counter at the station was still open or not.
-He said the counter closed and thought I might get his bus ticket, just to deceive me.
-For your information, all train station counters in Thailand are open 24 hours for ‘Advanced Booking’ except for the Third Class (Ordinary Train) which are cheaper and need to be purchased starting at 6.00am every day.
-We were influenced by the fact that the counter was closed and I wanted to quickly avoid him, and we headed back to the front of our hotel again.
-“Tomorrow morning we’ll come again”, I told Tatie.
+He said the counter closed and thought that I might end up buying a bus ticket from him, just to deceive me.
+For your information, all train station counters in Thailand are open 24 hours for Advanced Booking except for the Third Class (Ordinary Train), which are cheaper and need to be purchased starting at 6.00 am every day.
+We were influenced by the fact that the counter was closed and I wanted to avoid him quickly, and we headed back to the front of our hotel again.
+“Tomorrow morning, we’ll come again”, I told Tatie.
 So we are forced to make the same style as the BackpackerBusuk blogger, surrendering to our destiny as long as we can.

 Traditional dance video that Tatie had recorded.

 Back then, we stopped at 7-Eleven around there.
-We also saw some other halal restaurants like Salma Restaurant and Hamid Restaurant and still open even at 9.00 pm.
-In 7-Eleven, I came across a Malaysian Chinese in the late 40’s because he was wearing a Malaysian club shirt.
+We also saw other halal restaurants like Salma Restaurant and Hamid Restaurant and still open even at 9.00 pm.
+In 7-Eleven, I came across a Malaysian Chinese in the late ’40s because he wore a Malaysian club shirt.
 I asked, “you are from Malaysia?”
 He replied, “yes, from KL”.
-Oh, we are the same, reply me.
+“Oh, we are the same”, I replied.
 We even chat for a moment.
-He thought I was a big bike rider because he saw the head cover that I used to wear.
-When we broke up, we both said “take care” because he knew that I will be going to another 10 cities up until Laos with my wife and child.
+He thought I was a big motorcycle rider because he saw the headcover that used to wore by a rider.
+When we split up, we both said “take care” because he knew that I would go to another 10 cities until Laos with my wife and child.
 At 7-Eleven, I bought two bottles of mineral water.
 Hmm .. cheap, cheaper than Malaysia.
-The price for a bottle of 1.5 liter is THB13.
+The price for a bottle of 1.5 liters is THB13.